sandwipshanto/Thesis/THESIS_REPORT.md

 **What we do NOT release:**

-❌ **Full dataset:** 50 harmful prompts remain private (not in public repository)
+**Not released - Full dataset:** 50 harmful prompts remain private (not in public repository)
-❌ **Automated attack tools:** No code for generating CM/CMP prompts at scale
+**Not released - Automated attack tools:** No code for generating CM/CMP prompts at scale
-❌ **Raw model responses:** All harmful outputs redacted from public materials
+**Not released - Raw model responses:** All harmful outputs redacted from public materials
-❌ **Optimized attack prompts:** Most effective jailbreak variants withheld
+**Not released - Optimized attack prompts:** Most effective jailbreak variants withheld

 **What we DO release (for research purposes):**

-✅ **Methodology description:** Enables replication by security researchers
+**Released - Methodology description:** Enables replication by security researchers
-✅ **Aggregate statistics:** AASR/AARR metrics without specific prompts
+**Released - Aggregate statistics:** AASR/AARR metrics without specific prompts
-✅ **Theoretical analysis:** Tokenization mechanism insights
+**Released - Theoretical analysis:** Tokenization mechanism insights
-✅ **Defense recommendations:** Mitigation strategies for developers
+**Released - Defense recommendations:** Mitigation strategies for developers

 **Access control:**